kirillzabrodin/tweet_mood/README.md

 As selenium is used, make sure you have Firefox installed.

 Run `pytest`.
-Usually running `python manage.py collectstatic --noinput` is required to pass the tests.
+Usually running `python manage.py collectstatic --noinput` and `python -m textblob.download_corpora` is required to pass the tests.

 To see a test coverage table run `open htmlcov/index.html`